1955 Argentine Grand Prix

 According to former Ferrari and Maserati chief mechanic Giulio Borsari, Fangio acclimatized himself by moving to Argentina one month prior to the race and reducing his water consumption to one liter a day to cope with the extreme heat.
-Fangio also suffered severe burns to his leg which, for the entire duration of the race, was rubbing against the chassis frame which was being heated by the exhaust.
-It took him 3 months to recover; his next race in Monaco was not until late May.
+Fangio also suffered severe burns to his leg which, for the entire duration of the 3 hour race, was rubbing against the chassis frame which was being heated by the exhaust.
 It left a permanent scar on his leg later in life.
+Apart from winning the Formula Libre race 2 weeks later, run in 2 heats of 30 laps, it took Fangio 3 months to recover.
+He finished second in the 1955 Mille Miglia.
+The next F1 race was in late May, in Monaco.